 I started taking steps to transform my business for portability, because the concept of location-independence really appealed to me and there seemed to be no better time than the present to make some wholesale changes.
 Thus, my brand (providing marketing strategies for home builders) was re-imagined as one focused on helping entrepreneurial businesses of all types harness the power of social media, online and email marketing to create more leads, sales and profits.

-So, here I am, 5 years after the first signs of the financial crisis, with a business that is literally contained within my technology – laptop (soon to be tablet), smart phone, the cloud.
-Thanks to Skype, teleseminars, webcasts, podcasts and online conference services, my clients and I save appreciable amounts of money on travel, since face-to-face meetings and training sessions are necessary only occasionally.
+So, here I am, 5 years after the first signs of the financial crisis, with a business that is literally contained within my technology – laptop, tablet, smart phone, the cloud.
+Thanks to Skype, teleseminars, webcasts, podcasts, and online conference services, my clients and I save appreciable amounts of money on travel, since face-to-face meetings and training sessions are necessary only occasionally.

 I can’t imagine going back to a job where my activities and my earnings are dictated by someone else.
 No longer am I willing to be tied to one location because “that’s where my clients are.”
 This is the life I had imagined – and created for myself – and I’m loving it!